Tunney's Pasture - From vision to reality!

 Indigenous Land Acknowledgement

-We recognize that the City of Ottawa is located on the traditional territory of the Algonquin Anishinaabe People who have lived on this land for millennia.
+We recognize that the City of Ottawa is located on the traditional and unceded territory of the Algonquin Anishinaabe People who have lived on this land for millennia.
 We extend our respect to all First Nations, Inuit and Métis peoples for their valuable past and present contributions to this land.
 We also recognize and respect the cultural diversity that First Nations, Inuit and Métis people bring to the City of Ottawa.

 • Complete Street and Active Transportation Network Engagement Summary Report